2024-25 Catalog

 B.S.
 IN COGNITIVE SCIENCE

 The B.S.in Cognitive Science entails additional courses beyond those in the B.A. to provide both additional breadth and depth.
 It requires a minimum of 20 courses.
 All majors take COGS 007, an introduction to cognitive science, plus core courses in cognitive psychology, philosophy, artificial intelligence, and cognitive neuroscience, and collaterals in computer science, math, and social science.
 They also complete two courses in research methods or tools and at least one semester of supervised research.
 Students then pursue their individual interests by choosing a concentration area from among three tracks and completing at least six electives with a minimum of four in the concentration area.
-A capstone integration occurs in the required two-semester senior project (COGS 301 and COGS 302, or, for Honors, COGS 391 and COGS 392), in which students focus on a topic of their choice spanning at least two cognitive science sub-disciplines.
+Students are required to complete a two-semester senior capstone project (COGS 301 and COGS 302, or, for Honors, COGS 391 and COGS 392), in which students focus on a topic of their choice spanning at least two cognitive science sub-disciplines.
+Students can opt out of the capstone project by taking two courses at the 200 level and above from the list of major electives.

 Additional coursework in affiliated disciplines is recommended, to be selected in consultation with the major adviser and dependent upon anticipated career path.
 These courses may fulfill college distribution requirements.
 Note: A number of major courses have pre-requisites.
 Students considering this major should check pre-requisites and plan accordingly.
 A preliminary meeting with the program director may be useful.